Photos by Scott Streble

 Mythili, her mother Rathinam and their neighbors

-Then last year, Mythili’s pediatrician referred her to Dr. Vijay at GKNM, our partner hospital.
+In 2019, Mythili’s pediatrician referred her to Dr. Vijay at GKNM, our partner hospital.
 “When I saw her I decided to do a full repair, but I was waiting for the right moment, as it was too big and complex surgery for me to do alone at that time.
-That was a big pressure on me.
+That was big pressure on me.
 I wanted to help the family, but there were a lot of constraints,” says Dr. Vijay.

 Dr. Vijay visiting Mythili and her family